Mark Leonard Winter

-Mark Leonard Winter is an Australian actor, known for performances in film, television and on stage.
+Mark Leonard Winter (born 11 March 1983) is an Australian actor, known for performances in film, television and on stage.

 Early life

 Winter's family moved from Australia to Washington DC, United States, when he was in grade ten.
 It was the freedom of his American school and new friends, that he credits with passion for the arts and creative thinking.
 He states that he started to think a bit too creatively, so his parents sent him back to Australia to attend boarding school where he fell in love with English literature and theatre.

 Winter spent a year studying at Flinders University in Adelaide, South Australia, and then went on to study acting at Victorian College of Arts.

 Career

 Screen

 Winter's film roles include Balibo (2009), Blame (2010), Dangerous Remedy (2012), Healing (2014), One Eyed Girl (2015), The Dressmaker alongside Kate Winslet, and Little Tornadoes (2020).
 He starred in the 2020 thriller film Escape from Pretoria.

 In the TV series Pine Gap (2018) Winter played a technical geek on the autism spectrum, Moses Dreyfus.
 Winter was nominated for an AACTA Award for his performance in 2020's TV mini-series, Halifax: Retribution.
 Following that, Winter played Callum on the TV mini-series Inside, then Russell in the TV series The Newsreader in 2021.
 In 2021 he also played Joel Welch, a methadone addict in episode 3 of the ABC TV series Fires.